ballardtj/ballardtj.github.io/_posts/2025-04-07-roi-of-training.md

 The results show training pays off modestly across the board in promotions and pay:

-- **Higher Promotion Rates**: Employees who underwent training had about a 13% chance of receiving any promotion in the next year, compared to roughly 9% for those without training.
+- **Higher Promotion Rates**: Employees who underwent training had about a 13% chance of receiving a promotion in the next year, compared to roughly 9% for those without training.
 This equates to approximately 1.4 times higher odds of being promoted for the training group.
 - **More Moves into Management**: Among workers not already in supervisory positions, those with training were slightly more likely to step up to a managerial role (around 25% vs. 22% chance within a year).
-That's a smaller bump – 1.14 times higher odds – but still a positive effect.
+It's a smaller jump – 1.14 times higher odds – but still a positive effect.
 - **Faster Wage Growth**: Recently trained employees enjoyed a bit more pay growth as well.
-Their median wage increase was 1.17 times higher than peers who skipped training (on average, a 10.5% raise instead of 9% over the year).
+Their median wage increase was 1.17 times higher than peers who did not engage in training (on average, a 10.5% raise instead of 9% over the year).

-## Why Development Matters (Modestly)
+## Why Development Matters

 These figures confirm what many HR professionals suspect: employee development does yield returns – but not a windfall.
-A 42% higher chance of promotion sounds impressive, yet in absolute terms the promotion rate only nudged up from about 9% to 13%.
+A 42% higher chance of promotion sounds impressive, yet in absolute terms the promotion rate only jumped up from about 9% to 13%.
 In other words, training is no silver bullet for climbing the ladder, but it does provide an edge.

 How might training help?
 It likely expands employees' skill sets and signals their initiative, making them more competitive when opportunities arise.
 Managers may view trained staff as more prepared for new responsibilities, thus slightly prioritising them for advancement and pay increases.